TNO/ChaProEV/README.md

 model.

 ## Status
-The ChaProEV model is under construction and not yet ready for use.
+The ChaProEV model is currently released and useable.
+This version has been used in projects and can be used in future projects.
 Please contact the authors below if you have questions or requests to get model runs at some point.